rjchallen/brexit-data-science/html/index.md

 The EU referendum vote reflected the attitude of the people to the European Union on the 23th June 2016.
 As we know the majority of voters elected to leave the EU.
 Since then there have been a number calls for a second referendum, but the UK government is so far committed to delivering what they believe is the will of the people, and in particular there has been a focus on the control the free movement of people into the UK.

 There is an assumption in this position, for which there has been limited evidence.
-Namely that the referendum result infers that the UK population wishes to control immigration.
+Namely that the referendum result infers that the UK population wishes to control the free movement of people within the EU.

 To test this assumption YouGov have conducted an online survey of 1639 people representative of the EU referendum voting population, to try and find evidence to support or refute this assumptions.